opencv/opencv/modules/gpu/doc/image_processing.rst

     Only full (not packed) ``CV_32FC2`` complex spectrums in the interleaved format are supported for now.

 See Also:
-:cpp:func:`mulSpectrums`
+:ocv:func:`mulSpectrums`

 .. index:: gpu::mulAndScaleSpectrums

 gpu::mulAndScaleSpectrums
 -----------------------------
-.. cpp:function:: void gpu::mulAndScaleSpectrums(const GpuMat& a, const GpuMat& b, GpuMat& c, int flags, float scale, bool conjB=false)
+.. ocv:function:: void gpu::mulAndScaleSpectrums(const GpuMat& a, const GpuMat& b, GpuMat& c, int flags, float scale, bool conjB=false)

     Performs a per-element multiplication of two Fourier spectrums and scales the result.